mwojnars/hypertag/README.md

     ()                  - function call

 All identifiers (of variables and tags) are case-sensitive.
-Namespaces for tags and variables are separated, so you don't have to worry about name collission between your variables and predefined tags: "i", "a" etc.
+There are separate namespaces for tags and variables, so you don't need to worry about possible name collissions between local variables and predefined tags: "i", "a" etc.

 Variables can also be imported from other Hypertag scripts and Python modules using an _import_ block.
 Objects of any type can be imported in this way,